ghotala/gauge-chart/README.md

 * works with **multiple series** - every value will get a separate micro-gauge, radiating around the weighted average of all values displayed in the center
 * renders a **half-circle** or **full-circle** chart
-* **css-styled** - you can redecorate or rearrange elements with pure css.
-Prefer a different color set?
-Override the existing one with custom style.
-Want a different starting angle?
-Control it with a css transformation
 * **animated** - you can turn animations on to get better visibility of changes when datasource gets updated

 ## Known issues

-### Firefox bugs

-Firefox SVG transformations and size calculations are way off, breaking the entire display.
-It's a top-priority work, as it makes chart unusable on FF.

 ### IE limitations

 Proper display depends on styling of `<g>` element, which is poorly supported in IE (tested on 9 and 11).
 As a workaround, computed msTransform property is copied to attributes on four main layers, but other properties (fill, stroke etc.) are not copied and may not have any effect, depending on browser version.

 Animations can cause severe performance issues on IE 9.
 It's being worked on, but there's only so much that can be done.
+Consider turning them off if this occurs.

 ## Install